Koepel/Fun_with_millis/README.md

 Maybe in the future I will add a few more:
 Play a tune without delay, using millis() and a "update" function as an alternative for the ToneMelody example.
 Increase a value with acceleration when a button is kept pressed.
-Run a millis timers with priority, run some always and others when there is still time.
+Run millis timers with priority, run some always and others when there is still time.